nextrizon/OpenWrt-OpenWall2-Hysteria2/README.md

-## Installing OpenWall2 on a GL-iNet MT3000/OpenWrt Router for Vless/Hysteria2 Proxy
+## Installing OpenWall2(Vless/Hysteria2) on a GL-iNet MT3000 Router with Fork version of OpenWrt
 ___

 > [!NOTE]
-> I use the [following guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/) on setting up a Hysteria2 server and a client on a desktop PC to test the server is working.
+> As of writing of this guide, GL-iNet newest fork for OpenWrt is 24.10 and have not release a fork of 25.12.
+I use the [following guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/) on setting up a Hysteria2 server and a client on a desktop PC to test the server is working.

 > [!WARNING]
 > I'm not responsible if this guide brick your router.
 If it does happen, you can try using [this guide](https://docs.gl-inet.com/router/en/3/tutorials/debrick/) to restore the firmware for your GL-iNet router.